-At first, this might sound like a bad deal compared to GIMP’s monthly price of zero, but your subscription also comes bundled with Adobe Lightroom CC, Adobe Lightroom Classic CC, Photoshop for iPad, and 20GB of cloud storage space.
+At first, this might sound like a bad deal compared to GIMP’s monthly price of zero, but there’s a bundle for $9.99 that comes with Adobe Lightroom CC, Adobe Lightroom Classic CC, Photoshop for iPad, and 1TB of cloud storage space.

 Most importantly, though, you get constant updates whenever there is a new feature release, and major updates are usually released at least once a year.

-Winner: Tie.
-In terms of value for your money, I’ve always thought that the $9.99 subscription bundle for Photoshop & Lightroom is worth it to get access to the best image editor in the world.
+Winner: GIMP.
+In terms of value for your money, I’ve always thought that the $19.99 subscription bundle for Photoshop & Lightroom is worth it to get access to the best image editor in the world.
 But it’s arguably impossible to compete with the value that you get from free software!

 Do Professionals Use GIMP?